OshandaB/AAD-CourseWork/README.md

 ## Contributing

-Contributions are always welcome!

-See `contributing.md` for ways to get started.
+Contributions are welcome!
+Please follow our contribution guidelines to get started.

-Please adhere to this project's `code of conduct`.

 ## License
+This project is licensed under MIT License.
+See the [LICENSE.md] (https://github.com/OshandaB/AAD-Assignment-JavaEE/blob/master/LICENSE) file for details.